 When hiring a virtual assistant, the company is relying on this one staff member to undertake the work in line with the company’s requirements.
 Unless the company has set realistic goals about the amount of work the assistant would be able to complete, the organisation may not get what is required out of the arrangement and a virtual assistant would therefore not be an ideal solution.

 In addition, relying on one virtual staff member limits the ability for information sharing and accessing a range of skills.
-Therefore, if the organisation was put in a position where the virtual assistant was no longer available, this information may be lost.
+Therefore, if the organization was put in a position where the virtual assistant was no longer available, this information may be lost.
 Furthermore, if the project requires a range of skills, one virtual assistant may not be suitable.

 5. Unrealistic expectations